Algorithmic-Warfare/MUD-DApp-Scaffold/.testerdocs/RULES OF CONDUCT.md

 ### **2\.
 Collaboration and Communication**

 * **Active Participation:** Engage actively in the testing process and the special group chat.
 Your insights are invaluable.
 * **Clear Communication:** When reporting issues or providing feedback, be as clear, concise, and detailed as possible.
-Refer to the HOW\_TO\_ISSUE.md guide for best practices.
+Refer to the [HOW TO ISSUE](./HOW%20TO%20ISSUE.md) guide for best practices.
 * **Listen and Learn:** Be open to understanding different viewpoints and learning from others' experiences.

 ### **3\.
 Focus and Purpose**